benoitbMTL/XPA-ZTNA-WEB/docs/20-FortiNAC.md

 ![NAC Managed by MDM](./images/nac_mdm_managed.png)

 - FortiNAC should now have moved your host into the Production VLAN (VLAN 100).
-- Go to **"Network / Inventory / SPOKE1 / SPOKE-1.corp.fabriclab.ca / PODS-1"** and filter by Label.
+- Go to **"Network / Inventory / SPOKE1 / SPOKE-1.corp.fabriclab.ca / PODS-X"** and filter by Label.

 > What VLAN are you on now?
 It should be 100 for "Current VLAN"